The Harsh Reality of Halloween

 Halloween movies can conjure real-life terrors in these children as they watch characters talk with spirits, raise the dead, banish ghosts, and kill zombies.
 The statement, “Your mom is always with you,” is not comforting to a child who believes his mom is a ghost haunting his stepmom and trying to hurt her (as his grandmother told him).
 If they believe that Halloween is the one night a year when the dead can rise from their graves, how do children prepare their minds to see their mom again?
 With hope or fear?
 How do they cope with it not happening?
 With relief or disappointment?

-Children whose parents have died do not often get a carefree night telling ghost stories and trick-or-treating in a dark, spooky neighborhood - frightfully and delightfully scared.
-Death is real, not imaginary.
-The fear of losing another loved one is real, not imaginary.
-However, resurrecting a body like Frankenstein is just fiction, and the soul of their mom is not trapped in the neighborhood black cat.
-We need to help them distinguish between real and imaginary, talking honestly about loss and the evil in our world and, at the same time, reassuring them they are safe, protected, and loved.
+For children who have lost a parent, Halloween often isn’t a carefree night of spooky stories and trick-or-treating.
+Death, for them, is not imaginary.
+The fear of losing another loved one is not imaginary.
+At the same time, resurrecting a body like Frankenstein is pure fiction, and their mother’s soul is not trapped in the neighborhood black cat.
+Our role is to help them distinguish what is real from what is pretend—to talk honestly about loss and the existence of evil in the world while reassuring them that they are safe, protected, and deeply loved.

 We need to help children accept their loss and find peace, not focus on death and dying.
 A few Halloween movies get it close to right.
 The 1995 movie Casper is about a man who became an afterlife therapist following his wife’s death and his daughter.
 They moved into a house haunted by Casper and three other cantankerous ghosts.
 When the dad sees his wife in spirit form towards the movie’s end, she explains that they loved her so well in life that she has no unfinished business - she is at peace.
 While it was challenging for my stepsons to watch a movie about a girl whose mom died, the message resonated with them - their mom was well-loved too (something they know for sure in a world of unknowns); therefore, her soul must be at peace.